DorkOS

 • Constructor takes a baseUrl (defaults to /api)

-When to use: Any deployment where the DorkOS server runs as a separate process — local development, self-hosted servers, or tunneled remote access.
+Use this for any deployment where DorkOS runs as a separate process — local development, self-hosted, or tunneled remote access.

 DirectTransport